 Instructions

-4. Add the coconut milk, chicken broth and kefir lime leaves and bring to a simmer, stirring.
-Once gently simmering add the bell pepper, fish sauce, sugar, soy sauce and chili garlic paste.
+2. Make the Broth.
+In a large pot, heat oil over medium heat.
+Add shallot, garlic, and lemongrass.
+Saute until fragrant and golden, about 3-4 minutes.
+Add red curry paste, turmeric, yellow curry powder and cardamom.
+Sauté for 1 minute.
+Add the coconut milk, chicken broth, and kaffir lime leaves and bring to a simmer, stirring.
+Once gently simmering, add the fish sauce, sugar, soy sauce, and chili garlic paste.

-6. Drain the noodles.
-If serving all of the soup immediately, toss the noodles right into the pot and then serve.
-Alternatively, divide noodles into the bowls and ladle the flavorful soup over top- a bit easier to handle.
+5. Serve.
+Divide cooked noodles into the bowls and ladle the hot, flavorful soup over top- this way it is a bit easier to handle.

 Notes

-Feel free to make the soup broth the day before and keep in the fridge, keeping the noodles separate ( they will swell in the soup) and simply reheat.
+Make Ahead: Feel free to make the soup broth the day before and keep in the fridge, keeping the noodles separate (they will swell in the soup) and simply reheat.

-To bump up the heat, add more red chili paste or chili sauce, or a few thinly sliced fresh chilies ( as a garnish)
+To bump up the heat, add more red chili paste or a few thinly sliced fresh chilies (as a garnish).
+A few slices of galangal are a nice addition too.

 Nutrition